Retinal Diseases, Laser Procedures and Surgery

 Retinal angiography is a diagnostic procedure

-taking pictures of the retina and it's circulation.
+that involves taking detailed images of the retina and its blood circulation.

 Using these pictures, the eye doctor can monitor your retina and other parts of the eye for any leakage or abnormality.